How hybrid special events will replace the need to pivot

 Two years ago, a lot of these questions were moot.
 The major gift solicitation had to be made in person, with no exceptions at all.
 The door is now open to a multi-dimensional approach in which it might make more sense to meet and/or solicit in person while other situations will call for virtual settings, and other times will call for a combination of the two.

 Fundraising has always been part art and part science.
 You need to understand and appreciate each component to design, implement, and follow-up on winning strategies.
-In 2021, in-person vs. virtual vs. hybrid presents a new generation of strategic decisions to be made by nonprofit leaders and fundraisers to develop resources most effectively for their respective causes.
+In 2021, in-person vs. virtual vs. hybrid special events presents a new generation of strategic decisions to be made by nonprofit leaders and fundraisers to develop resources most effectively for their respective causes.